About THE SNCC

 The SNCC employs 3 full-time and 1 part Rink Operators who are responsible for monitoring the ice plant, ice maintenance, and general maintenance of the facility’s indoor and outdoor spaces.
 They also are involved with event inspections, event set up/tear down, cleaning and supervision.

 The Event Coordinators are responsible for booking events, event consultation and event set up and tear down.
-This is a part time role working during the week from 5:00pm - 9:00pm and weekends between the hours of 9:00am - 9:00pm
+This is a part time role working during the week with ranging hours and weekends between the hours of 9:00am - 9:00pm

 Casual Staff: